iAM-AMR/sawmill/README.md

 ## About sawmill
 Each of the iAM.AMR models are informed by one or more queries to the CEDAR (*Collection of Epidemiologically Derived Factors Associated with Resistance*) database.
 The exported query results are called **timber**.
 Unfortunately, these raw timber are not usable, as they lack key calculated fields (such as the odds ratio), and have not been screened for simple errors.

 The **sawmill** package processes CEDAR timber, performing quality control, and calculating measures of association (odds ratios).
+Optionally, **sawmill** can also be used to perform meta-analysis.
 CEDAR timber should be in the form of an Excel file, where each row represents an individual factor.